waqasahmed042/weather-app/README.md

-# Form Validations
+# Weather App
-A responsive and user-friendly form validation system ensuring accurate user input with real-time feedback, error handling, password strength checks, email validation, and required field alerts for a seamless user experience. 🚀
+A sleek and responsive weather application providing real-time weather updates, forecasts, and location-based climate details.
+Stay informed with temperature, humidity, wind speed, and more for a seamless weather-tracking experience. ☀️🌧️🌡️

 ## Table of Contents
 - [Live Demo 🌐](#demo)